 Coursework and research in sustainable agriculture, organic agriculture, integrated pest management, and alternative crops.

-The Alternative Crops Program investigates new or alternative crops for the Midwest United States that can help mitigate pest problems or increase crop diversity.
+Students in the Alternative Crops Research Program investigate new or alternative crops for the Midwestern United States that can help mitigate pest problems or increase crop diversity.